How to Apply

 What is the application deadline?

 You must initiate your application on the CSDCAS website as of 11:59 p.m.
 EST on January 1, including payment of the CSDCAS application fee.
-Your completed application form, all transcripts and GRE scores must be received by CSDCAS by January 15 prior to the intended program start date.
+Your personal statement and all current transcripts should be received by that date.
+By January 15 prior to the intended program start date, final transcripts with Fall grades and Spring in-progress courses and GRE scores must be received.
 At that point, the verification process begins.
 Verification of your materials by CSDCAS may take 4-6 weeks.
 Application materials must be verified by February 15 to be considered for admission review.
 It is important to get your materials in to CSDCAS as early as possible.

 What materials are required with my application?